fullstack-build/soniq/packages/cli/README.md

 ### generate-ts

-Generates typescript interfaces, enums and types according to the schema definitions.
+Generates typescript interfaces, enums and types based on the dbMeta object derived from the schema definitions.

 ```sh
 one generate-ts